MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 ██████████████████████████████████████████████

-### S E C T I O N 4: V E H I C L E  R U L E S
+### SECTION 5: VEHICLE ARMAMENTS

+PREEMPTION: No, we don't expect tanks to fit in the station.
+No, we don't expect aircraft to be able to fly properly in the confines of a half-sim parcel.
+Both issues will be addressed at a later date.
+This just saves us some work for when it does.

 1) You may have a maximum of 2 air vehicles, and 2 ground vehicles per side.

 2) All vehicles must be destructible by LBA.
 Tanks are permitted to ignore collision damage, or LBA damage that is 5 or less.

 3) Ground armor may not exceed 250HP for tanks or mechs, and 50 HP for armored infantry units.